arhowe00/ARACNe3_Prototypes/README.md

 development.
 ARACNe3 presents multiple computational and theoretical improvements to the existing ARACNe-AP algorithm formulated in Java.

-Please contact Aaron T. Griffin and Lukas J. Vlahos for any questions in regards to this project.
+Please contact Aaron T. Griffin and Lukas J. Vlahos for any questions regarding this project.

-Aaron T. Griffin - atg2142@cumc.columbia.edu Lukas J. Vlahos -
+Aaron T. Griffin - atg2142@cumc.columbia.edu
-lv2395@cumc.columbia.edu
+Lukas J. Vlahos - lv2395@cumc.columbia.edu

 ## Running the Most Recent Executable

-This codebase is currently under development, but the most up-to-date ARACNe3 executable can still be run using the following commandline arguments: ./ARACNe3 /path/to/regulators.txt /path/to/gexpmatrix.txt
+This codebase is currently under development, but the most up-to-date ARACNe3 executable can still be run using the following commandline arguments:

+./ARACNe3 /path/to/regulators.txt /path/to/gexpmatrix.txt

 The program will CURRENTLY output a directory 'output/' that contains the regulator-target MI values estimated via Adaptive Partitioning (APMI).